 How to Know If You Were Exposed in the Marriott Hack

 On Mar.
-31, Marriott sent out emails to those it believes were affected, from firstname.lastname@example.org.
+31, Marriott sent out emails to those it believes were affected, from [email protected].
 Guests can also use the self-service portal to verify what information, if any, was compromised.
-As an added precaution, the company also reset the Marriott Bonvoy membership passwords for those who were exposed, including those who hold one of the Marriott Bonvoy credit cards.
-Upon logging in, these members will be able to:

 - Update their passwords